List of ambassadors of the United States to Vietnam: 1950 to 1975 (South Vietnam)

+Since 1997

 Residence

 The house used by the U.S. ambassador was designed by M. LaCollogne, Principal Architect and Chief of Civil Construction Service in Tonkin and built in 1921 by Indochina Public Property, part of the French colonial government, for Indochina Financial Governors who lived here until 1948.
 The house was then assigned, until 1954, to the highest-ranking Indochina Tariff Officer.
 When the French left South East Asia in 1954, Vietnamese government officials moved in.
-Vice Minister Phan Kế Toại was the last occupant; at his death, the house became the headquarters for the Committee for Foreign Culture Exchange.
+Deputy Prime Minister Phan Kế Toại was the last occupant; at his death, the house became the headquarter of the Committee for Foreign Culture Exchange.
 The Ministry of Foreign Affairs’ press office was located in the building until 1994.
 The residence was included in an exchange of property between the United States of America and the Socialist Republic of Vietnam in 1995.